kingfillari/Underage-Saving-Bank-System/README.md

    - Open the `code` directory.

 2. **Compile the Project**
-   Open a terminal or command prompt and navigate to the `code` directory.
+   Open a terminal or command prompt and navigate to the `code/src/main/java` directory.
 Then, compile the Java files:

    ```sh
    javac -d . com/bank/*.java